Skip to content

 Customize and enhance the To-Do List app with the following features:

-3. Position the delete_button next to the cross_out_button and use a red color.
+3. Position the Delete Button next to the Cross Out Button and use a red color.
+If needed, review the grid layout example for positioning help.

 Bonus: Highlight important tasks by adding features like colored text or checkboxes to mark tasks as important.